pavel-krivanek/PharoChipDesigner/README.md

->
-> **Status:** Playable but bugs are still very common
->

 # Pharo Chip Designer
-A little chip design game inspired by Engineer of the People (kohctpyktop) by Zachtronics
+A little chip design game inspired by Engineer of the People (Kohctpyktop) by Zachtronics

 ![PharoChipDesigner.gif](graphics/PharoChipDesigner.gif)

 ## How to load

-Supported Pharo versions: 8.0
+The Pharo Chip Designer runs withing Pharo 8.0 environment.
+Currently, it is not provided as a standalone application because the main purpose of it is not to imitate the original game but to provide a base for own experiments where you want to have full control over the input and output signals.
+Pharo provides an interactive environment for it.
+So you first should install Pharo Launcher, then prepare a Pharo 8.0 image and load the Chip Designer into it.

+1) Install Pharo Launcher from http://pharo.org/download)
+2) Create a new image from the template named "Pharo 8.0 - 64bit" (32bit can be used too.
+Pharo 8.0 is currently the development version, but it has many improvements in the UI building that are used in the Chip Designer)
+3) Run the image, open Playground (Tools - Playground), place the following code there, select it and from the context menu choose "Do it"

 ```smalltalk
 Metacello new